Tips From The Trade: Can Stacked Stone Panels Be Painted Or Stained?

 Preparing to Paint Your Stacked Stone

-Similar to the staining process, preparation is the most important step to painting your stacked stone.
+Similar to the staining process, preparation is the most important step in painting your stacked stone.
 Get rid of dirt and grime by using a stiff scrub brush and some vinegar, which will let the paint adhere better to the stone.
 Rinse with water, and let it dry.
 Since natural stone is porous, you can avoid the paint from soaking in too much by using a spray bottle to lightly mist your surface.

 While you don’t have to prime your stone, you should use an acrylic latex primer, especially if you’re using a lighter color to cover up a darker stone.
 With this extra step, you’ll be able to use one coat of primer and one or two coats of paint instead of several coats of paint.